 With the generator set operating, inspect the entire exhaust system including the exhaust manifold, muffler, and exhaust pipe.
-Visually and audibly check for leaks at all connections, welds, gaskets, and joints and also make sure exhaust pipes are not heating surrounding areas excessively.
+Visually and audibly check for leaks at all connections, welds, gaskets, and joints and also make sure the exhaust pipes are not heating surrounding areas excessively.
 If leaks are detected, correct immediately.

-AWARNING Inhalation of exhaust gases can result in severe personal injury or death.
+AWARNINGExhaust gas presents the hazard of severe personal injury or death.
 Inspect exhaust system audibly and visually for leaks daily.
 Repair leaks immediately.